jbcoe/polymorphic_value/draft.md

 template <class U> polymorphic_value &operator=(const polymorphic_value<U>& p);
 ```

-* _Remarks_: The second function does not participate in overload resolution
+* _Remarks_: The second function shall not participate in overload resolution
   unless `U*` is convertible to `T*`.

 * _Effects_: `*this` owns a copy of the resource managed by `p`.